What is Henna?

 - An old towel you don't care to get stained

 - Plastic wrap or shower cap

 Separate your hair into 1" sections and "paint" the henna on beginning at the root and moving to the ends.
-Apply is thickly all over and continue until all your hair is completely covered.
-This would be a great girls night activity since it is much easier having someone do this for you but I always do my own.
+Apply it thickly all over and continue until all your hair is completely covered.
 "Grease" it thickly over all the hair and then cover with plastic wrap or a shower cap and then cover with a towel.
 Leave on 90 minutes up to 2 hours, I just watch a movie while I wait and know I am finished when the movie is over.
 If you have lots of gray though you only want to leave it on for 30 minutes.